 Mole Crab (Emerita analoga)

-Description: Often confused for a shrimp or lobster with a missing tail, mole crabs have an unusual shaped carapace.
-They are typically 4cm (1.5 in) or less and look like a sandy grey oval with flat legs and fuzzy antenna.
+Description: Pacific mole crabs, or sand crabs, don’t look like typical crabs, mole crabs have an unusual shaped carapace.
+They are typically 3.5 cm or less and look like a sandy gray oval with flat legs and fuzzy antenna.
 They use their claw-less legs to bury themselves in the sand with just their antennas above ground.

-Habitat: Mole crabs range from Alaska to Baja California.
-They are common on on sandy beaches and prefer to be buried in sand right along the waterline.
-In Cannon Beach they can be found along the entire length of the beach.
+Habitat: Mole crabs range from Alaska all the way to Chile or Argentina!
+They are, however, less common to the north of Oregon.
+They are found on sandy beaches and prefer to be buried in sand right in the waterline.
+In Cannon Beach they can be seen along the entire length of the beach, but especially around the edges of tidepools.

-Diet: While buried in the sand, mole crabs use their antennas to catch food, primarily plankton.
+Diet: While buried in the sand, mole crabs use their antennas to filter feed, primarily on plankton and detritus.

 Tide Pool Tidbits:

-Mole crabs are the only crabs that walk backwards.
+• Mole crabs are the only crabs that walk backwards and even swim and dig themselves into the sand backwards!